Jesse Rodriguez

-Jesse James Rodríguez Franco (born January 20, 2000) is an American professional boxer of Mexican descent.
-He has held multiple world championships in two weight classes, including the unified World Boxing Council (WBC), World Boxing Organization (WBO), and Ring magazine super flyweight titles since July 2025.
-He previously held the WBC super flyweight title in 2022 and the unified International Boxing Federation (IBF) and WBO flyweight titles from 2023 to 2024.
+Jesse James Rodriguez Franco (born January 20, 2000) is an American professional boxer.
+He has held multiple world championships in three weight classes and is currently the World Boxing Association (WBA) (Super version) bantamweight champion.

-In February 2022, Rodriguez won the WBC super flyweight title by defeating Carlos Cuadras, becoming the youngest world champion at that time, and the first fighter born in the 2000s to claim a world title.
+In February 2022, after moving up two weight classes, Rodriguez won the WBC super flyweight title by defeating Carlos Cuadras, becoming the youngest world champion at that time, and the first fighter born in the 2000s to claim a world title.
 He defended the belt twice before moving down to flyweight and unifying the WBO and IBF titles in 2023.
 In June 2024, he made his return to the super flyweight division by defeating Juan Francisco Estrada to recapture the WBC super flyweight title and claim the Ring magazine belt.
-In July 2025, Rodriguez defeated Phumelele Cafu by TKO in the tenth round to secure the WBO super flyweight title, unifying belts in a second weight class.
+In July 2025, Rodriguez defeated Phumelele Cafu by TKO in the tenth round to secure the WBO super flyweight title, unifying belts in a second weight class, and later added the WBA title by knocking out Fernando Martínez.

 Early life

 Rodriguez was born and raised in San Antonio, Texas.
 His parents are Jesse Rodriguez and Maria Franco, and he is the youngest of four brothers.
-At nine years old, he tagged along with his older brother Joshua Franco to the San Fernando Boxing Club for a couple of weeks to watch him train, before giving it a try himself.
-It eventually led him to drop out of the 7th grade and switch to homeschooling to focus more fully on boxing.
+During his youth, he had an interest in skateboarding and also played football.
+At nine years old, he accompanied his older brother Joshua Franco to the San Fernando Boxing Club for a couple of weeks to watch him train, before giving it a try himself.
+It eventually led him to drop out of the seventh grade and switch to homeschooling to focus more fully on boxing.

+During his early years, Rodriguez trained under local coach Martin Barrios, father of WBC welterweight champion Mario Barrios.
+He met his future trainer Robert Garcia in 2012 at an open workout in San Antonio with Nonito Donaire, his favorite fighter at the time.

 Amateur career

-A successful amateur boxer, Rodriguez won back to back National PAL Championships in 2013 and 2014.
-He also captured back to back U.S. Junior National Championships—at pinweight in 2015 and light flyweight in 2016—and was honored with the Outstanding Junior Male Boxer of the Tournament award.
+A successful amateur boxer, Rodriguez won the Region 6 Silver Gloves Championships in North Little Rock, Arkansas, in the 75-pound division just before his 13th birthday on January 12, 2013.
+He went on to win back-to-back National PAL Championships in 2013 and 2014.
+He also captured back-to-back U.S. Junior National Championships—at pinweight in 2015 and light flyweight in 2016—and was honored with the Outstanding Junior Male Boxer of the Tournament award.
 Later in 2016, Rodriguez won the U.S. Junior Olympic National Championships, again at light flyweight.

 At the international level, Rodriguez won the silver medal at the 2015 Junior World Championships, losing in the final to Cosmin Gîrleanu.